scalatron/scalatron/Scalatron/doc/markdown/Scalatron Troubleshooting.md

 * Go to [the Java download site](http://www.java.com/download/)
 * Download a more recent Java Runtime Environment
 * Install it and try again.

+## Performance Problems

+**Server hangs intermittently**

+Probable Cause:

+* Very likely Java has too little memory and spends too much time running garbage collection.

+Steps to Solve:

+* give the Scalatron server more memory - as much as you can, in fact.
+Try starting it with the following options:

+    java -Xmx2G -server -jar Scalatron.jar

+**Compilations are slow or time out**

+Probable Cause:

+* The load on the server is too high, causing compilations to take too long.
+* This generally means that the ratio of users and bots to available CPU cycles is too high.

+Steps to Solve:

+* Run the server on a computer with more and/or faster CPU cores.
+Scalatron will use as many cores as you can provide.
+* Ask users to write better-behaved bots - they should not spawn mini-bots with abandon.
+* Spread your users across two servers, using one as a testing server (for frequent compilations) and one as a tournament server (for competitive runs of debugged bots).
+* Provide more memory to the Scalatron server (see tips for "Server hangs intermittently").
+* Throttle the simulation using the `-maxfps` command line option, e.g. using `maxfps 20'.
+  This will keep the simulator from eating up all available CPU cycles.